ComNets-Bremen/NAVEL/training-material/Developing-Software-for-the-ESP8266/README.md

 #### 3. Write Program Code

 The built-in LED os the ESP8266 board is connected to the GPIO pin number 2.
 We use the `Pin` class in the `machine` libraray of Micropython to control the built-in LED.
 The program below loops 10 times, each time lighting or switching off the LED.
 This makes the LED to appear as blinking.
 This program is coded in the `main.py` file.
-We leave the `boot.py` empty and
+We leave the `boot.py` empty.

 ```Python
 # import required libraries